 Enterprise Grade Cloud Platform

 IBM Cloud is built for the enterprise, with stability, security, and scalability that are critical for running enterprise applications.
 Supporting features of IBM Cloud include:

 According to John Murphy, EDB Senior VP of Products: “Offering EDB as a service on IBM Cloud is a great opportunity to extend the IBM ecosystem to current Postgres users.
 We’re looking forward to expanding our collaboration so more teams can feel the benefits of a fully integrated cloud experience.”

 Availability and Resources

-EDB on IBM Cloud will be available within the coming weeks.
+EDB Postgres Advanced Server (EPAS) is now generally available on IBM Cloud as a database-as-a-service.
 You can learn more about IBM Cloud Databases for PostgreSQL on the IBM website.

 Also, be sure to register for Postgres Vision 2020 to hear Joshua Mintz, Lead Product Manager for IBM Cloud Databases, talk in detail about EDB on IBM Cloud.

 To learn more about EDB Postgres Advanced Server, check out the details here.